Modern 21st-Century Sustainable Fuel and Energy Solutions

 and:

-- (and biofuel blends are even seeing some use on a small number of airlines, as seen in this article).
+• - biofuel blends are even seeing some use on a small number of airlines, as seen in this article

-A type of fuel that's growing in global use in vehicles, due to both its cost-efficiency and its fuel-efficiency, is biodiesel (another type of biofuel, in addition to ethanol).
+A type of fuel that's popular in global use for all types of vehicles, due to both its cost-efficiency and its fuel efficiency, is biodiesel (another type of biofuel, in addition to ethanol).
 Biodiesel has both commonly produced, small-scale versions and industrially produced, large-scale versions.

 This type of fuel is made from animal and plant oils, lipids, and fats.
 Biodiesel is commonly sourced from plant-based cooking oils (mostly sourced from restaurant kitchens, or commercial plant-based oils produced on a large-scale basis for industrial biodiesel production purposes).
-Plant-based oils are the stock source with the largest share in the liquid mix making up this biofuel.
+Plant-based oils are the stock source with the largest share in the mix making up biodiesel.

 Biofuel Blends